Four people found dead in Makham home were homicide victims

 Published Monday, July 29, 2019 5:40AM EDT

-York Regional Police have confirmed that four people found dead inside a home in Markham on Sunday afternoon were victims of homicide.
+Charges have been laid against a 23-year-old man after four people were found dead inside a Markham home over the weekend.

-Officers were called to a home on Castlemore Avenue shortly before 3 p.m. for a report of multiple injuries at a residence in the area.
+Officers were called to a home on Castlemore Avenue shortly before 3 p.m. on Sunday for a report of multiple injuries at a residence in the area.

 When police arrived, a man met officers at the front door of the house and four people were subsequently found dead inside.

-Police say a 20-year-old man has been taken into custody in connection with the incident but investigators have not said what charges he is facing.

-Investigators have not publicly identified the four people found dead in the home or said if the man in custody knew the victims.
+Investigators have not publicly identified the four people found dead in the home or said if the suspect knew any of the victims.

 Police have also not said how the victims were killed.